Definition

 - The coin is fair.

-- A criminal trial analogy: “Innocent until proven guilty”
+- Criminal trials: “Innocent until proven guilty”

 Alternative hypothesis \(H_a\)